svirpioj/morphoeval/README.md

 ## Introduction

+This package provides re-implementations for the BPR, CoMMA, and EMMA-2 evaluation methods for unsupervised morphological analysis and segmentation introduced by Virpioja et al. (2011).

+The BPR (boundary precision and recall) method calculates a macro-average of the segmentation boundary matches over the words and is thus suitable for evaluating unsupervised or supervised morphological segmentation.

-This package provides re-implementations for the CoMMA and EMMA-2 evaluation methods introduced by Virpioja et al. (2011).
-The methods are designed for the task of unsupervised morphological analysis that was the goal in the Morpho Challenge competitions organized between 2005 and 2010 (see Kurimo et al., 2010).
+The CoMMA and EMMA-2 methods are designed for the task of unsupervised morphological analysis that was the goal in the Morpho Challenge competitions organized between 2005 and 2010 (see Kurimo et al., 2010).
 The challenge in the evaluation of unsupervised morphological analysis is that the predicted morphemes labels and the labels in gold standard analysis are not directly comparable, as an unsupervised algorithm does not see the gold standard labels, and in contrast to unsupervised morphological segmentation, the labels are not simply subsequences of words.

 Both methods start with a bipartite morpheme-word graph that collects the occurrences of the morphemes in the word forms within the test